Robert Frank Borkenstein: Early years

 Robert F. Borkenstein was born in Fort Wayne, Indiana, on August 31, 1912.
 He graduated high school during the beginning of the Great Depression, and due to other financial issues and constraints he was unable to continue his education in college.
 He would find employment working in Fort Wayne as a photographic technician, where he developed an expertise in color film leading to his invention of a camera and replication of the Technicolor process for home use.

 In 1936, because of his skills and creativity Borkenstein was hired by the Indiana State Police Criminology Laboratory.
 Rising through the ranks quickly, Borkenstein went from working as a clerk to captain in charge of Laboratory Services.
 Throughout his time with the Indiana State Police, he helped improve the use of photography in law enforcement and assisted in the creation of the polygraph machine.

 The Breathalyzer

 While working with the Indiana State Police, Borkenstein developed a close professional relationship with Professor Rolla N. Harger of the Indiana University School of Medicine.
-Hager was working to develop the Drunkometer, which would be the first practical instrument of breath alcohol analysis developed in 1938.
-However the Drunkometer was complicated and had low reliability, so Borkenstein decided to continue to work and develop a more reliable device.
-In 1954 Borkenstein created what is commonly known as the Breathalyzer.
+Hager was working to develop the Drunkometer, which would be the first practical instrument of breath alcohol analysis when it was created in 1938.
+The Drunkometer required subjects to exhale into a balloon, which was brought to a lab for testing.
+Borkenstein continued develop a device that was less unreliable and time intensive.

+In 1954, he created what is commonly known as the Breathalyzer.
 This version was a more compact, and easier to operate breath test machine, which produced reliable results concerning blood alcohol content.
 A revolutionary invention that aided the ability of traffic enforcement officials’ to identify and prosecute drivers under the influence of alcohol.
 The breathalyzer was commercially produced and adopted in law enforcement agencies throughout the country and world.